Australia‘s fortunes seem inextricably tied to those of China.

 China’s tea drinking culture dates back some 5,000 years and a tea ceremony is a wonderful way to connect with this heritage.

 While you’re getting yourself suitably lost in the hutongs around the Drum and Bell Towers, call into the Bell Tower Tea House and rest your weary feet with a good cup of char (the term ‘char’ actually comes from the Chinese word for tea!).
 You’ll no doubt feel all the better for it, as tea has been used locally to treat all manner of ailments for centuries.
 Jasmine is said to be good for brightening the eyes and strengthening the liver, while Ginseng aids digestion and Pu’Er helps shed weight.

 With your liver toned, you’ll be in fine shape to seek out Beijing’s flourishing craft beer scene.
 The Chinese have actually been brewing beer longer than they’ve been making pots of tea.
 Brewing is thought to date back 7,000 years.
 However, the craft beer scene is a relatively new phenomenon.
 It’s well worth seeking out Great Leap Brewing, which has two locations.
 One of them is a wonderful courtyard hidden away in a hutong near the Qianhai Lake canal.

 Adam travelled as a guest of Collette on their China Highlights tour.

 Do you have any tips to add to our Beijing travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.